 Hazelnut Meadows Community Park

-Walk the nature trails in Hazelnut Meadows Community Park, and spot the small Brown Creeper bird.
+Walk the nature trails at Hazelnut Meadows Community Park to spot the small Brown Creeper bird.

 Hazelnut Meadows Community Park includes a nature trail, a playground, games court and picnic areas.
 The nature trail walk is around 1.6 kilometres long.
 Allow around 30 minutes for this walk.
 In the fall, watch for Steller's Jays harvesting and storing the nuts like squirrels.
 Prominent trees in the park are the Bigleaf Maples.
 Check the trunk and branches for a small bird called a Brown Creeper, creeping up the trunk in search of insects.

 You'll find the playground, games court and several picnic shelters and tables in the southwest of the park, off 140 Street.
 There is also a basketball and ball hockey court just to the north of the parking lot.

 Plenty of parking is available off 140 Street.